Committed to interdisciplinary neuroscience research

 UAB Department of Neurobiology was founded in 1996.
 It is one of the Joint Health Science departments in the UAB Schools of Medicine and Dentistry.
-The Department currently has 16 primary faculty members complimented by a diverse secondary faculty.
-Evidence of the faculty's national and international impact in fundamental Neuroscience research includes: their substantial number of publications in high impact journals; appointments to editorial boards and editorships of leading neuroscience journals; appointments to NIH and NSF study sections and review boards; awards of over 28 million dollars in annual research grant funds; and numerous invitations to speak at national and international research symposia.
+The department currently has 14 primary faculty members complimented by a diverse secondary faculty.
+Evidence of the faculty's national and international impact in fundamental neuroscience research includes: their substantial number of publications in high impact journals; appointments to editorial boards and editorships of leading neuroscience journals; appointments to NIH and NSF study sections and review boards; awards of over 28 million dollars in annual research grant funds; and numerous invitations to speak at national and international research symposia.
 Faculty members also have received numerous national and international awards recognizing excellence in research and training.

-Research and Training
+Education and Training

 A significant and growing number of faculty members have their laboratories housed in the Evelyn F. McKnight Brain Institute, one of only four such institutes in the country.
 The mission of the McKnight Institute is to promote research and investigation into the fundamental mechanisms that underlie the neurobiology of memory, with emphasis on research of clinical relevance to the problems of age-related memory loss.
-The Institute, under the auspices of the Evelyn F. McKnight Brain Research Foundation, has enhanced the established research enterprise in the UAB Department of Neurobiology through approximately $1.0 million annual support.
-These funds are used for recruitment and establishment of new investigators, equipping their research laboratories, for pilot research projects and educational symposia, and for seminars and conferences.
-The Institute currently comprises the 9th, 10th, and 11th floors of the Shelby Interdisciplinary Research Building.
+The institute, under the auspices of the Evelyn F. McKnight Brain Research Foundation, has enhanced the established research enterprise in the Neurosciences through generous endowment support.
+These funds are used for recruitment and establishment of new investigators at UAB, for pilot research projects and educational symposia, McKnight Behavioral and Physiology Core support, and for seminars and conferences.
+The institute is currently housed in the 9th, 10th, and 11th floors of the Shelby Interdisciplinary Research Building.